Privata-ai/privata-java-sdk/README.md

 # Registering your Application

-In order to register your application, you must create an account on [privata.au](privataAudit).
+In order to register your application, you must create an account on [privata.ai](https://privata.ai).
 When your account has been created, you can register your Application and select the sensitive data within your Database.

 During this process, you will receive a **Database Key** and **Database Secret** which is used to authenticate and identify your Application and Database to our API.